-It is considered however that there is a significant deficiency in Policy SS1, in that development at Velmore Farm, Valley Park forms a major part of the Council's housing delivery strategy in Southern Test Valley (draft Policy SS6), yet there is a lack of consideration/reference to justify why a mix of sites suitable for residential development and in sustainable locations could not better help meet Borough's housing land supply requirement, in particular in the early years of the Plan period and without the risk of delayed delivery often experienced on larger urban extensions.
+It is considered however that there is a significant deficiency in Policy SS1, in that development at Velmore Farm, Valley Park forms a major part of the Council's housing delivery strategy in Southern Test Valley (draft Policy SS6), yet there is a lack of consideration/reference to justify why there is not a mix of sites suitable for residential development and in sustainable locations that we consider would better help meet Borough's housing land supply requirement, in particular in the early years of the Plan period and without the risk of delayed delivery often experienced on larger urban extensions.

 Paragraph 69 of the NPPF requires the Council to identify through its strategic planning policies a sufficient supply and mix of housing sites, taking into account their availability, suitability and likely economic viability.
-It also states, a) specific, deliverable sites for five years following the intended date of adoption; and b) specific, developable sites or broad locations for growth, for the subsequent years 6-10 and, where possible, for years 11-15 of the remaining plan period.'
+This approach also involves a mix of developers and site s that can respond better to changing market conditions than a small number of large sites.
+Paragraph 69 states, a) specific, deliverable sites for five years following the intended date of adoption; and b) specific, developable sites or broad locations for growth, for the subsequent years 6-10 and, where possible, for years 11-15 of the remaining plan period.'